OpenGridForum/OpenGridForum-dev.github.io/README.md

 This website should be available as https://www-dev.ogf.org

-To make this available as www-dev.ogf.org or www.ogf.org, we followed the "custom domain" instructions in the instructions here: https://pages.github.com/
+To make this available as www-dev.ogf.org, we followed the "custom domain" instructions in the instructions here: https://pages.github.com/

+Once the content is settled, we can change the settings or create a branch to take this site live as a replacement for https://www.ogf.org

 This is a sister site to https://github.com/OpenGridForum/ogf-historical-archives which is also available as https://archive.ogf.org